naoever/jekyll-now/_posts/2017-4-8-Hello-World.md

 ## Today I learned (#TIL):

-- The benefit of elibrate practice
+- The benefit of deliberate practice
 -

 ## Questions: